gudapatimonika2002-blip/dvwa-bruteforce-detection/README.md

 We used **Damn Vulnerable Web Application (DVWA)** running on a local **XAMPP** stack and generated repeated login attempts against the DVWA login page.
 The resulting HTTP traffic was captured in **Apache access logs**, and a **detection timeline** was created to highlight suspicious login patterns.

-The repository includes:
+The repository contains:

 - `data/raw_logs/access.log` — Example Apache access log captured from a DVWA instance.
     This log contains all HTTP requests, including failed attempts.
 - `data/processed/Detection Timeline (from access.log).xlsx` — a spreadsheet containing the extracted / analysed events and a timeline derived from the raw log.
-- `screenshots/` — images showing the DVWA login page and example failed attempts.
+- `screenshots/` — images of the DVWA login page and some examples failed attempts.
 The main goal is to show how basic **log analysis** can reveal brute-force behavior, which is an important skill in cybersecurity and digital forensics.